Information Rates for Channels with Fading, Side Information and Adaptive Codewords: Generalized Mutual Information

 where the RHS of \eqref{eq:MI-MC} converges to $I(X;Y)$ for long strings $x^N,y^N$ sampled from $p(x,y)$.
 The results for $X\sim\mathcal{CN}(0,P)$ are shown in Fig.~\ref{fig:oof1} as the curve labeled ``$I(X;Y)$ Gauss''.

 Next, Proposition~\ref{prop:GMI} gives $h=1/\sqrt{2}$, $\sigma^2=1+P/2$, and

 The wideband values \eqref{eq:wideband} are

 so the minimal $E_b/N_0$ is 1.42 dB and the capacity slope $S$ has decreased further.
+Moreover, the rate saturates at large SNR at 1 bit per channel use.
-Moreover, at large SNR the rate saturates at 1 bit.
-But the ``$I(X;Y)$ Gauss'' curve in Fig.~\ref{fig:oof1} suggests that the capacity approaches the full CSIR rate for large SNR.

-To prove this, consider the $K=2$ partition specified in Remark~\ref{remark:GMI-part4} with $h_2=\sqrt{2}$ and $\sigma_2^2=1$.
-Since we are not using LMMSE auxiliary models, we must compute the GMI using the general expression~\eqref{eq:GMI-2-part}.
+The ``$I(X;Y)$ Gauss'' curve in Fig.~\ref{fig:oof1} suggests that the no-CSIR capacity approaches the full-CSIR capacity for large SNR.
+To prove this, consider the $K=2$ partition specified in Remark~\ref{remark:GMI-part4} with $h_1=0$, $h_2=\sqrt{2}$, and $\sigma_2^2=1$.
+Since we are not using LMMSE auxiliary models, we must compute the GMI using the general expression~\eqref{eq:GMI-2-part}, which is

 In Appendix~\ref{appendix:gmi-oof}, we show that choosing $t_R = P^{\lambda_R}+b$ where $0<\lambda_R<1$ and $b$ is a real constant makes all terms behave as desired as $P$ increases:

-The GMI~\eqref{eq:GMI-2-part} of Lemma~\ref{lemma:GMI-part} thus gives the maximal value \eqref{eq:GMI-2-avg-oof} for large $P$:
+The GMI~\eqref{eq:GMI-2-part-2} of Lemma~\ref{lemma:GMI-part} thus gives the maximal value \eqref{eq:GMI-2-avg-oof} for large $P$:

-Fig.~\ref{fig:oof1} shows the behavior of $I_1(X;Y)$ for $\lambda_R=0.4$ and $b=3$.
-Effectively, at large SNR the receiver can estimate $H$ accurately and one approaches the capacity with full CSIR.
+Fig.~\ref{fig:oof1} shows the behavior of $I_1(X;Y)$ for $K=2$, $\lambda_R=0.4$, and $b=3$.
+Effectively, at large SNR, the receiver can estimate $H$ accurately, and one approaches the full-CSIR capacity.